linux-system-roles/tlog/README.md

 Requirements
 ------------

-This role has no required pre-requisites currently.
+This role is only supported on RHEL8/CentOS8 and Fedora distributions.

 Role Variables
 --------------